ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

 Not much is required to successfully change your typewriters ink ribbon.
 All you need is:
  1. A Typewriter
  2. A New Ink Ribbon
-     - Most typewriters are compatable with universal ribbons.
+     > Note: Most typewriters are compatible with universal ribbons.
 However, it is important to research your typewriter model to ensure a specific ribbon size, spool size, or cassette type is not required.
 This is particularly important for older models and electric typewriters.
  3. Gloves (optional)
      - Typewriter ribbons are fully saturated in ink, so handling them can get quite messy.
 If you prefer to remain ink-stain free, nitrile, latex, or plastic gloves are recommended.
  4. Paper Towels/Cleaning Cloth (optional)